jalvesaq/Nvim-R/README.md

 # Nvim-R

-This is the development code of Nvim-R which improves Vim's support to edit R scripts.
+This is Nvim-R which improves Vim's support to edit R scripts.

 ## Installation

 If you use a plugin manager, follow its instructions on how to install plugins from GitHub.
 Users of [lazy.nvim](https://github.com/folke/lazy.nvim) who opted for `defaults.lazy=true` have to configure Nvim-R with `lazy=false`.

-The `stable` branch is a copy of the last released version plus minor bug fixes eventually found after the release.

 James Eapen maintains an online version of the plugin's [documentation](https://github.com/jamespeapen/Nvim-R/wiki).